V-Sekai/manuals/decisions/20230626-godot-vrm1-addon.md

 ## Implementation

-1. Implement basic humanoid avatar functionality such as rigging, animation, and basic physics though vrm1 spring bones.
+1. Implement basic humanoid avatar functionality such as rigging, animation, and basic physics through VRM1 spring bones.
-2. Implement support for the MToon1 material type and provides a more physically-based rendering approach for anime-style graphics.
+2. Implement support for the MToon1 material type, which provides a more physically-based rendering approach for anime-style graphics.
-2. Implement support for the glTF PBR material type and provides a more physically-based rendering approach for realistic graphics.
+3. Implement support for the glTF PBR material type, which provides a more physically-based rendering approach for realistic graphics.
-3. Implement facial expressions, eye tracking, and lip syncing for a more immersive experience.
+4. Implement facial expressions, eye tracking, and lip syncing for a more immersive experience.
-4. Implement export by copying the import code in reverse, and refine it over time.
+5. Implement export by copying the import code in reverse, and refine it over time.
-5. Use the VRM spec's suggested algorithm for implementing first-person view, which eliminates the need for head scaling.
+6. Use the VRM spec's suggested algorithm for implementing first-person view, which eliminates the need for head scaling.
-6. Prioritize necessary features and say no to suggestions that are not necessary to avoid feature bloat.
+7. Prioritize necessary features and say no to suggestions that are not necessary to avoid feature bloat.
 ## Positive Consequences

 - Portable humanoid avatars can be easily created and used in Godot Engine projects.